 Explain what you do at your job and the most important tasks you carry out.
 These need to be relevant to the area of expertise you want to be credible in and speak to the audience you want to attract.
 Try to be detailed but also be concise.

-Make sure to highlight your education, and definitely highlight any awards and accomplishments you had.
+Make sure to highlight your education, and highlight any awards and accomplishments you had.
 If you were part of a group or club at your school, that’s important to put in there.

-Sharing and Engaging With Others
+Be Active!
+Share, and Engage With Others